Mathematical sociology: Mathematics in sociology

 Focusing on mathematics within sociological research, mathematical sociology uses mathematics to construct social theories.
 Mathematical sociology aims to take sociological theory and to express it in mathematical terms.
 The benefits of this approach include increased clarity and the ability to use mathematics to derive implications of a theory that cannot be arrived at intuitively.
 In mathematical sociology, the preferred style is encapsulated in the phrase "constructing a mathematical model."
 This means making specified assumptions about some social phenomenon, expressing them in formal mathematics, and providing an empirical interpretation for the ideas.
 It also means deducing properties of the model and comparing these with relevant empirical data.
 Social network analysis is the best-known contribution of this subfield to sociology as a whole and to the scientific community at large.
 The models typically used in mathematical sociology allow sociologists to understand how predictable local interactions are and they are often able to elicit global patterns of social structure.

-Society and mathematics

-Interested in the relationship between society and mathematical knowledge, mathematical sociology or the sociology of mathematics forms a complementary sphere from disciplines like the sociology of knowledge and sociology of science that tries to understand the social roots of mathematics as well as the impact maths has had on society.
-This reflexivity on the development and use of maths within sociology attempts to understand how the facts of mathematics related to social constructions and the implications of bias that maths may bring when applied to efforts in understanding social phenomanon.